joergjo/kubeup/README.md

 ```

 All resources are created in the same region.
 You can override the default settings
 of the deployment script by exporting the following environment variables.
-Note that all
-environment variables with no default value are required.

 | Environment variable     | Purpose                                | Default value           |
 | ------------------------ | ---------------------------------------| ----------------------- |